-If you're growing your Camellia in a container find it a sheltered position, ideally on a north or west-facing wall.
-This will ensure that the early flowers do not get browned by frost which can easily happen on an cold east-facing wall where morning sun causes a quick thaw.
+If you're growing your Camellia in a container, find it a sheltered position, ideally on a north or west-facing wall.
+This will ensure that the early flowers do not get browned by frost, which can easily happen on a cold east-facing wall where morning sun causes a quick thaw.
 Southern walls are generally too warm and dry.

-They need a well-drained position and they will die in water-logged ground due to the lack of oxygen in the soil.
+They need a well-drained position, and they will die in the water-logged ground due to the lack of oxygen in the soil.
 They like warm, not hot summers, with plenty of humidity.

 Growing Camellias in Pots

 Choose a large rugged pot, terracotta, wood or stone, and part fill with ericaceous compost and then add your plant and backfill so that the level of the container is level with the soil.
 Water thoroughly, preferably with water taken from a water butt.
 If you do use tap water, which tends to be alkaline, allow it to stand for a morning first.

 Repot every other year into fresh potting compost.
 In the intervening years, remove the top 2 inches (5 cm) of compost and add fresh compost.
 You can repot back into the same pot if you trim off up to a third of the roots to make room for fresh potting compost, or go up into a larger container.
 This regime will keep your Camellia happy.

 Camellias are fast-growing tap-rotted plants, and the new growth can snap off in windy positions, so staking is advisable for the first few years until the Camellia becomes bushy.
 They do tolerate windy conditions, however, once established, and are often used as windbreaks in gardens where they thrive.

 Dig a hole twice the size of the pot and prepare a mixture of leaf mold, garden compost, and some animal manure.
 If this isn't possible, use a loam-based compost and add slow-release fertilizer.